Army, 88M, motor transport operator

 One of the biggest barriers to searching for jobs is understanding how the skills you learned in the military translate to the civilian workforce.
 Military.com features a powerful tool that breaks down the unique abilities inherent to any military occupational specialty (MOS) and tells you what keywords and terms to use in your resume, as well as suggested job openings.

-Warehouse Supervisor – Warehouse supervisors are responsible for managing the operations of a large portion of a company's assets.
-It may sound like a simple job, but there are many complexities that can stress out the average person.
-This job requires impeccable time management skills, interpersonal skills, and strong leadership.
-If product is ever lost or damaged, you become responsible for it.
+Warehouse Supervisor -- Warehouse supervisors are responsible for managing the operations of a large portion of a company's assets.
+It may sound like a simple job, but many complexities can stress out the average person.
+This job requires impeccable time management skills, interpersonal skills and strong leadership.
+If a product is ever lost or damaged, you become responsible for it.
 The sense of responsibility instilled in you in the military will help you thrive in this type of job.

-Driver – Driving gigs come in all shapes and sizes, but each one requires diligence, patience, and focus.
-The job is just as likely to become boring at time as it is to change based on the needs of your supervisors.
+Driver -- Driving gigs come in all shapes and sizes, but each one requires diligence, patience and focus.
+The job is just as likely to become boring at times as it is to change based on the needs of your supervisors.
 Consider this position if you're confident in not just your driving ability, but your capacity to react well to change and ensure that work gets done on time.

-To narrow your search, check out some of the following companies that offer jobs in related industries:
+To narrow your search, check out the following companies that offer jobs in related industries:

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Subscribe to Military.com to have job postings, guides and advice, and more delivered directly to your inbox.